Noor Wali Mahsud appointed TTP head

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-As per reports of the Pakistani security agencies and information gathered from multiple sources, Mullah Fazlullah was killed on June 13, on the night between Wednesday and Thursday, but Pakistani Taliban remained tight-lipped.
+As per reports of the Pakistani security agencies and information gathered from multiple sources, Maulana Fazlullah was killed on June 13, on the night between Wednesday and Thursday, but Pakistani Taliban remained tight-lipped.

-According to sources, Mullah Fazlullah had attended an Iftar dinner with his close fellows in one of the militant camps reportedly operated by the Pakistani militants in Marawara district of Kunar province.
+According to sources, Maulana Fazlullah had attended an Iftar dinner with his close fellows in one of the militant camps reportedly operated by the Pakistani militants in Marawara district of Kunar province.

-It was stated to be 11pm when Mullah Fazlullah and his four close men left the camp and sat in a car when came under drone strike.
+It was stated to be 11pm when Maulana Fazlullah and his four close men left the camp and sat in a car when came under drone strike.

 Though Taliban didn’t mention other people killed with him, Pakistani security authorities identified them as Maulana Omar alias Fateh Ustad, Maulana Imran, Maulana Sajid and Maulvi Abu Bakar.
 Taliban sources said all of them were buried in the same night and same area.